Tommy Widdrington: Personal life

-Widdrington celebrated his goal for Port Vale against Brentford on 24 October 2000 with five bottles of Budweiser, and subsequently crashed his BMW into a set of traffic lights in Hanley early the following morning.
+Widdrington celebrated his goal for Port Vale against Brentford on 24 October 2000 with five bottles of Budweiser and subsequently crashed his BMW into a set of traffic lights in Hanley early the following morning.
 He was charged with refusing to take part in police drink-driving tests and entered a Guilty plea.
 He was banned from driving for 12 months and given a £500 fine.

-His eldest son Kai is a professional dancer.
-His younger son, Theo, turned professional at Portsmouth in April 2017.
+Widdrington married Candice (née Arcon), whom he met as a teenager; the couple have two sons and a daughter.
+Their eldest son Kai is a professional dancer on Strictly Come Dancing.
+Their younger son Theo turned professional at Portsmouth in April 2017.